-C3.
-Advance Human Rights and Social, Economic and Environmental Justice
+- C3.
+Advance Human Rights and Social, Economic and Environmental Justice Behaviors: 9.

-Behaviors: 9.
 Apply their understanding of social, economic, and environmental justice to advocate for human rights at the individual and system levels; 10.
-Engage in practices that advance social, economic, and environmental justice.

-C4.
-Engage in Practice-informed Research and Research-informed Practice methods and research findings; 13.
+Engage in practices that advance social, economic, and environmental justice. - C4.
+Engage in Practice-informed Research and Research-informed Practice Behaviors: 11.
+Use practice experience and theory to inform scientific inquiry and research; 12.
+Apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings; 13.
 Use and translate research evidence to inform and improve practice, policy, and service delivery.